• Home

 Almond Flour

-Note: almond flour is not the same as almond meal!
-Almond meal is much more course than almond flour and is not recommended as a substitute.
-Be sure to use super-fine almond flour, like this one from Bob's Mill.
+👉 Important: Almond flour is not the same as almond meal.
+Almond meal is coarser and won't give you the same results.
+For best results, use a super-fine almond flour, like this one from Bob's Mill.

-• 1 cup of almond flour equates to about 90 almonds.
+💡 1 cup of almond flour equals about 90 almonds.

 Chickpea Flour

-• Ratio: Start with 3 to 4 tablespoons chickpea flour for every 1 tablespoon coconut flour.
+• Ratio: 3-4 tablespoons chickpea flour per 1 tablespoon coconut flour

-Chickpea flour can be stored in your pantry for up to 6 months (keep in an airtight container).
+👉 Best for pancakes, flatbreads, and savory recipes. to 6 months (keep in an airtight container).
 It will keep longer in the refrigerator or freezer.

 Soy Flour